 Johns Hopkins University now offers Certified Electronic Diploma (CeDiploma)!

 - An official, portable and verifiable electronic version of your accomplishment that can be shared for a lifetime!

-- CeDiploma holds your 12-digit CeDiD (Certified Electronic Document Identifier)
+- Each CeDiploma holds a 12-digit CeDiD (Certified Electronic Document Identifier).

 - Provide your CeDiD* and school URL on your resume to highlight your achievement and expedite the verification process for potential employers.

 - The CeDiploma can be independently validated through the JHU website by future employers, State Government Licensing Agencies and any other entity that wishes to validate your achievement.

 - The document is digitally signed and encrypted such that it is trusted and more readily accepted.